jonluca/blog/_posts/2019-08-31-churning-stats.md

 ## Data

 If you would like to run your own analysis, or get a copy of the data I used here, I uploaded a compressed version of the SQL dump [here](https://mega.nz/#!MZMkFapC!iwTIq7dNA4K4qO6y9QJW2mGD0Vv2MXXyUWHPosuuEjs).
+You can restore this using `bunzip2 < dump.sql.bz2 | mysql -u $USER -p`.

 I'm open to suggestions on what other metrics to look at!
 I think it would be cool to visualize who the top 5 commenters have been over time, or perhaps what the average amount of time a user has been active on the subreddit.
 These might be incorporated in the next State of the Subreddit.